Texiwill/aac-lib/base/README.md

 more items.

 ### Changelog
+2.1.1 Updates if wget does not already exist/LinuxVSM installer update

 2.1.0 Beginning MacOSX support, Fixes for Debian 9, RHEL 8, Ubuntu 20

 2.0.4 LinuxVMA / vma mapping